BRIEF SUMMARY AND INTRODUCTION: Until just a few

 Revenue Service has taken a very lenient position in Rev. Proc.

-make, either to disregard the LLC as an entity (treating it as a
+couple make, either to disregard the LLC as an entity (treating it

-"single-member LLC") or to treat it as a partnership between the
+as a "single-member LLC") or to treat it as a partnership between

-husband and wife.
-Presumably, the couple's choice of federal tax
+the husband and wife.
+Presumably, the couple's choice of federal

-treatment will also generally apply for state tax purposes, since
+tax treatment will also generally apply for state tax purposes,

 of LLCs, generally.
 (The nine community property states are